 Using technology, we’ve explored new ways to share our proposals, creating a virtual consultation room to keep people informed during the Covid19 pandemic.
 And we’re encouraging more young people and their families into the planning process by using Minecraft, the world’s most popular video game.
 To find out about our consultations, visit our consultation page.

 Our application has been accepted by the Planning Inspectorate, which means the examination process can now proceed.
 The application can be viewed here.
-You will soon be able to register to be involved in the examination process as an Interested Party.
-We'll update this page as soon as we have a confirmed date.
+You can register to be involved in the examination process as an Interested Party.
+To register, you’ll need to complete the Relevant Representation form, which can be found here.
+The registration period closes on 10 June 2021.

 Watch our fly-through video showing you our proposals for the scheme.